Debug API requests in Postman

 Proxy configurationIf you are using a proxy server to make requests, check your configuration.
 By default, Postman uses the proxy settings configured in your operating system's network settings.
 The Postman Console will provide debugging information regarding proxy servers.

 SSL certificatesYou may experience issues using HTTPS connections.
-You can turn off SSL certificate verification in Settings by selecting the settings icon Settings icon then Settings > General.
-If that doesn't help, your server might be using a client-side SSL connection, which you can configure by selecting the settings icon Settings icon then Settings > Certificates.
+You can turn off SSL certificate verification in Settings by selecting Setting icon Settings in the header, then Settings > General.
+If that doesn't help, your server might be using a client-side SSL connection, which you can configure by selecting Setting icon Settings in the header, then Settings > Certificates.
 Use the Postman Console to ensure that the correct SSL certificate is being sent to the server.
 Learn more about working with certificates.

 Client certificatesClient certificates may be required for your API server.
-You can add a client certificate in Settings by selecting the settings icon Settings icon then Settings > Certificates.
+You can add a client certificate in Settings by selecting Setting icon Settings in the header, then Settings > Certificates.

 Wrong protocolCheck if you're using https:// instead of http:// in your URL (or the opposite).

 Short timeoutsIf you configure a short timeout in Postman, the request could be timing out before completion, resulting in an error.
-To avoid this issue, increase the Request timeout in Settings by selecting the settings icon Settings icon then Settings > General.
+To avoid this issue, increase the Request timeout in Settings by selecting Setting icon Settings in the header, then Settings > General.

 Invalid responsesIf your server sends the wrong response encoding errors, or invalid headers, Postman may fail to interpret the response.